traitecoevo/plant_paper/ms.md

 ## Design features

 When modelling a patch, we are interested in modelling changes in the size-distribution $n(h,t)$ of individuals height $h$ within the patch over time $t$.
-We assume that patches are large and are vertically but not spatially-structured within the pathc.
+We assume that patches are large and are vertically but not spatially-structured within the patch.
 Similar assumptions are found in many models simulating size-structured dynamics [].Under these assumptions, the dynamics of $n$ behave deterministically and can thus be approximated via a Partial Differential Equation (PDE) (see [Appendix](#sec:demography)).
 Interestingly, the same PDE is has been shown to capture the average behaviour across a large number of small patches [@Moorcroft-2001].

 Our approach for modelling solving size-structured population dynamics is based on the Escalator Boxcar Train technique  (EBT) [@Deroos-1997; @Deroos-1992; @Deroos-1988].
 The EBT solves the PDE describing development of $n$ by approximating the density function with a collection of cohorts spanning the size spectrum.
 Following a disturbance, a series of cohorts are introduced into each patch.
 These cohorts are then transported along the characteristics of the PDE -- biologically, these are the growth trajectories of individuals, provided they do not die.